Tony Parkes: Coaching career

+In 2010 Parkes returned to Blackburn Rovers as a scout which ultimately was his final role in football.

+In December 2011 Parkes was highly critical of Venkys, Steve Kean and the Walker Trust correctly predicting that Rovers would be relegated if Kean remained as manager.

-Personal life
+Personal life and death

 Parkes was diagnosed with Alzheimer's disease in 2020.
-The Championship league fixture between Blackburn Rovers and Blackpool on 9 April 2022, was dedicated to Parkes.
-Fundraising initiatives are also planned, to help defray the cost of Parkes' care by his family.
+The Championship league fixture between Blackburn Rovers and Blackpool on 9 April 2022 was dedicated to Parkes.
+Fundraising initiatives took place to help with the cost of Parkes' care by his family.

+Parkes died on 22 April 2026, aged 76.